marclegeay/omics-visualizer/automation_documentation_unpublished-version.md

 - `keyColName` **(required)** *String*

-  Name of the column that identifies the row in the node table.
+  Name of the shared column that identifies the row in the node table.

 - `newTableName` (optional) *String*